 Boot Up Floppy Seek - When enabled, BIOS will attempt to move the head of the floppy disk drive forth and back once during POST to see if the drive is working properly.
-Disabling this function speeds up the bootup process.

 Boot Up NumLock Status - When On, the NumLock key will be automatically enabled when the system boots.